Road safety in Europe: EU-27 differences

 Those eight countries together make 77% of EU population and 76% of EU fatalities.
 The last quarter would group the 19 other EU countries which also have good and poor performers but with a smaller weight in the EU performance.

+Non EU countries with accession negotiation status

+Road fatalities in the Western Balkans claimed nearly 1 300 lives in 2022, according to a speech made at the 7th UN Global Road Safety Week in June 2023.
+In Serbia alone, 553 persons died in road accidents in 2022, with a total of 30 000 lives lost in the previous 30 years.
+Serbia has had significant progress in road safety, with a 27% drop in fatalities between 2011 and 2021, but the country does continue to have a greater proportion of road traffic deaths per 100,000 people than the EU average.
+The EU average is 5.1.

 UK regions

 Compared mortality in UK NUTS 1 regions.

 Expenditure

 In Europe, expenditure for traffic safety is far less than the costs of road traffic injuries.

 Miscellaneous

 Project EDWARD is the biggest Europe-wide awareness and enforcement campaign on road safety.

 The goal of the project European Day Without A Road Death (Project EDWARD) is that nobody dies on the roads of Europe on Wednesday 19 September 2018.
 In 2018, project EDWARD reached a score of 37.2 million on the Twitter social media.

 The fourth edition occurred on 26 September 2019.

 That day, 52 people were killed on the European roads, a few less than the daily 70 killed per day.
 In eleven EU countries, nobody was killed that day.

 The keyword used on social media for this campaign is the word #ProjectEDWARD.

 Next EDWARD day is planned on 16 September 2020.

 On 17 September 2020 was set the roadpol safety day.
 That day, 34 people dies on the European roads of 26 participating countries out of 27.
 16 countries had zero deaths that day, while 10 countries had had at least one death.
 Spain, Poland and Romania had more than 5.